 To find out how much RAM your computer or laptop has:

 Right-click on the Start Menu >select System.
 The pop-up window will display info such as installed memory.

 As you can see, both RAM and storage drives work together for a good(fast) user experience.
 That is why you cannot definitively recommend upgrading just one or the other.

 Upgrade A HDD To An SSD

-A HDD is older technology that stored data on spinning platters and a head or arm that very quickly moved across these platters to read and write data.
+An HDD is an older technology that stores data on spinning platters and a head or arm that very quickly moved across these platters to read and write data.
 Although fast, HDDs are no match for the newer technology of SSD drives.